fmadore/IWAC-co-occurrence-matrix/README.md

    - Frequency (most frequent terms first)
 4. Hover over cells to see detailed co-occurrence information
 5. Click on row/column labels to highlight specific terms
+6. Download the visualization using the "Download SVG" button

 ## Technical Details